maspitz/matfile/README.md

 ## Current Status

-It is not functional yet.
 This is a work in progress.
+It cannot read MAT-files yet.